Cruise sector activation plan

 The majority of cruise shipping activity occurs in Australian waters between October and April, during our southern hemisphere summer.
 Darwin benefits from this activity as cruise ships relocate to the southern hemisphere, often using Darwin as their entry and exit port into Australia.

-Darwin attracts large international cruise ships, as well as offering reliable, efficient turn-around facilities for small expedition cruise ships during our dry season months, April through September.
-The small expedition cruise ship market shows great potential as cruise lines look to explore the Kimberley region between Darwin and Broome, and the Northern Territory’s remote coastline between Darwin and Cairns.
+Darwin attracts large international cruise ships, as well as offering reliable, efficient turn-around facilities for expeditionary cruise vessels during our dry season months, April through September.
+The expedition cruise ship market shows great potential as cruise lines look to explore the Kimberley region between Darwin and Broome, and the Northern Territory’s remote coastline between Darwin and Cairns.

 The NT will welcome 82 cruise ships (including expedition vessels) with around 53,000 passengers plus crew to the Port of Darwin between October 2018 - September 2019.